About us

 International Conference: “Climate Change and Social Sciences – What’s going on?
 What’s to be done?”

-The conference took place at the Latin American Institute from February 2 to February 4, 2023.
+The conference took place at the Latin American Institute at Freie Universität Berlin from February 2 to February 4, 2023, and gathered researchers and activists to explore different debates around climate change and societal transformations in social sciences.